top of page

 • Access to outdoor learning and workshops with experts to ensure children develop their understanding of their surroundings.

-• All children are encouraged and supported to develop their full potential in Science.
+• All children are encouraged and supported to develop their full potential in science.
 Some children may require extra support in the classroom and opportunities for consolidation and reinforcement.
 Activities are differentiated to meet the needs of all pupils.

-• Targeted questioning in small group discussions.
+· Targeted questioning during small group discussions.

-• Marking of children’s work.
+· Marking and feedback on children’s work.

 Impact